What Is An Engine Lubrication System? Its Functions And Parts

 Generally, two-stroke engines tend to wear more quickly as there is no lubrication source in them.
 However, there is a high-quality oil that significantly reduces engine wear.
 Two-stroke engines receive oil beneath the crankshaft using a total-loss lubrication system.
 This lubricating system combines oil and fuel to provide both energies for engine lubrication.

-The two agents are combined in the cylinder’s intake tract and lubricate components such as the crankshaft, connecting rod, and cylinder walls.
+The cylinder’s intake tract combines the two agents to lubricate components like the crankshaft, connecting rod, and cylinder walls.
 Furthermore, a two-stroke engine designed with oil injection injects oil directly into the engine, where it mixes with the fuel.
 In a premix two-stroke engine, oil and fuel are mixed before pouring them into the fuel tank.

 Related: What Is A Car AC System?
 Parts, Diagram And How It Work